Definition of Held to maturity securities

 Disadvantages

 - These securities are not good for the liquidity of the company.
-Since companies have decided to hold these till the end of maturity, hence they cannot be sold for cash before maturity.
+Since companies have decided to hold these until maturity, they cannot sell them for cash before maturity.

 Conclusion

 Held to maturity securities’ positive or negative side depends on what the investor wants to achieve.
-If an investor wants to hedge its portfolio and is ok with locking in its securities for the long term, then it is a positive thing, but if that same investor needs some cash in the near term, then these securities can be a pain because these won’t be able to get sold before maturity.
+If an investor wants to hedge its portfolio and is ok with locking in its securities long-term, it is positive.
+Still, if that same investor needs some cash soon, these securities can be a pain because they won’t be able to sell before maturity.

 Recommended Articles